scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 | 4095&nbsp;-&nbsp;65535 | Reserved for future use.                                                      |
 {: #table-1 title="ISD number allocations"}

-Currently, ISD numbers are allocated by Anapaya, a provider of SCION-based networking software and solutions (see {{ISD-AS-assignments}}).
+ISD numbers are currently allocated by Anapaya, a provider of SCION-based networking software and solutions (see {{ISD-AS-assignments-Anapaya}}).
+This function is being transitioned to the SCION Association ({{ISD-AS-assignments}}).

 ### SCION AS Numbers

 A SCION AS number is the 48-bit identifier for an AS.
-Although they play a similar role, there is no relationship between SCION AS numbers and BGP ASNs as defined by {{RFC4893}}.
+Although they play a similar role, there is no relationship between SCION AS numbers and BGP ASNs as defined by {{RFC4271}}.
 For historical reasons some SCION Autonomous Systems use a SCION AS number where the first 16 bits are 0 and the remaining 32 bits are identical to their BGP ASN, but there is no technical requirement for this.

-### Text Representation

-#### ISD numbers

-The text representation of SCION ISD numbers MUST be its decimal ASCII representation.

-#### AS numbers

-The text representation of SCION AS numbers is similar to IPv6 (see {{RFC5952}}) but not identical.
-It MUST be as follows:

-- It uses a 16-bit colon-separated lower-case hex encoding with leading 0s omitted: `0:0:0` to `ffff:ffff:ffff`.
-- The `::` zero-compression feature of IPv6 MUST NOT be used.
-The feature has very limited use in a 48-bit address space and would only add more complexity.
-- A range of AS numbers can be shortened with a notation similar to the one used for CIDR IP ranges ({{RFC4632}}).
-For example, the range of the lowest 32-bit AS numbers (0-4294967295) can be represented as `0:0:0/16`.
-- For historical reasons, SCION AS numbers in the lower 32-bit range MAY also be represented as decimal for human readability.
-For example, if a program receives the AS number `0:1:f`, it MAY display the number as "65551".

-#### <ISD, AS> tuples

-The text representation of SCION addresses MUST be `<ISD>-<AS>`, where `<ISD>` is the text representation of the ISD number, `<AS>` is the text representation of the AS number, and `-` is the litteral ASCII character 0x2D.

-For example, the text representation of AS number 65551 (0x1000f) in ISD number 4 is `4-0000:1:f`.

-### Wildcard Addressing {#serv-disc}
+#### Wildcard Addressing {#serv-disc}

 SCION endpoints use wildcard AS `0:0:0` to designate any core AS, e.g. to place requests for core segments or down segments during path lookup.
 These wildcard addresses are of the form I-0, to designate any AS in ISD I. For more information, see [](#wildcard).

-### Special-Purpose SCION AS Numbers
+#### SCION AS numbers

 | AS               | Size        | Description                                                                 |
 |------------------+-------------+-----------------------------------------------------------------------------|